laic/uoe_speech_processing_course/phon/phon_lab_1/answers/phon-1-articulation-answers.md

 **Questions:**
 * What type of mistake are people likely to make with this tongue twister?
 Is it in articulation of voicing, place or manner?
-    * <span style="color:red"> Errors are usually to do with place of articulation: alveolar "s" [s] vs post-alveolar "sh" [ʃ] </span>
+    * <span style="color:red"> Answer: Errors are usually to do with place of articulation: alveolar "s" [s] vs post-alveolar "sh" [ʃ] </span>
 * What other factors may be contributing to pronunciation difficulties here?
 (Hint: does saying words that rhyme make it easier or harder?)
-    * <span style="color:red">The rhyming can also cause speakers to anticipate a specific articulation following the rhyming pattern.
+    * <span style="color:red"> Answer: The rhyming can also cause speakers to anticipate a specific articulation following the rhyming pattern.
 I don't have too much trouble with this for the seashells example, but I do with other tongue twisters. </span>

 ### Waveform vs spectrogram: a preview of acoustic phonetics